embiem/book-rag/README.md

 - `GET /books` - List available books for querying
 - `POST /books` - Ingest a new book into the vector database (upload .txt file)
 - `GET /books/{bookID}` - Query for snippets from a specific book
+- `POST /books/{bookID}/rag` - Provide a prompt and receive a LLM generated answer enriched with relevant passages from the book

 ## DB

 Using golang-migrate for migrations ([Tutorial](https://github.com/golang-migrate/migrate/blob/master/database/postgres/TUTORIAL.md)) and sqlc for queries, mutations & codegen ([Tutorial](https://docs.sqlc.dev/en/stable/tutorials/getting-started-postgresql.html)).

 A PostgreSQL instance with pgvector installed is set-up using docker-compose.